electricimp/Parse/README.md

 ## Class Methods

-The following xx methods are used on a Parse Query object to define its search parameters.
+The following 11 methods are used on a Parse Query object to define its search parameters.
 Once the query has been designed, it is initiated using the query’s [*find()*](#find) method.

 ## lessThan(*key, value*)